Ubiquitous Acoustic Sensing on Commodity IoT Devices: A Survey: Future Directions

-A recent study on acoustic sensing found that a recording system can act as an acoustic mixer~\cite{BackDoor}, making it possible to detect ultrasonic signals above ${24}$ kHz on commercial-off-the-shelf mobile devices with no more than ${48}$ kHz sampling rate.
+The ever increasing applications of acoustic sensing also bring about many privacy and security issues.
+For instance, a recent study on acoustic sensing found that a recording system can act as an acoustic mixer~\cite{BackDoor}, making it possible to detect ultrasonic signals above ${24}$~\!kHz on commodity mobile devices with no more than ${48}$~\!kHz sampling rate.
 This phenomenon, caused by the non-linearity of acoustic sensors, has been exploited in jamming and communication~\cite{BackDoor}.
-This interesting findings may encourage more innovate applications in the near future.
-Meanwhile, such a technology also poses security threats to smart IoT devices with audio input functionality such as Google Home~\cite{GoogleHome} and Amazon Echo~\cite{AmazonEcho}.
-It can synthesize audio signals unperceived by humans to manipulate smart IoT devices~\cite{DolphinAttack,LipRead} and thus open doors for malicious attacks.
-Therefore, techniques to detect and defense against such attacks are worthy of investigation.
+The interesting finding can lead to innovative applications.
+However, such a technology also poses security threats on smart IoT devices with on-board microphones such as Google Home~\cite{GoogleHome} and Amazon Echo~\cite{AmazonEcho}.
+It allows synthesizing audio signals inaudible to humans to manipulate such devices~\cite{DolphinAttack, LipRead} and thus open doors to malicious attacks.
+Additionally, existing work on keystroke detection~\cite{KeystrokeAttack,SnoopingKeystrokes,UbiK} can pose privacy threats if enabled by malicious attackers with the knowledge of legitimate users.
+Therefore, techniques to detect and defend against such attacks constitute an important area of investigation for acoustic sensing.